 Now that you’re aware of some of the industry jargon, there are a few questions you should template and have ready to ask every moving company you contact.
 Don’t be shy to ask the hard questions, after all, it’s your hard-earned money:

 - Can you provide an in-house binding estimate?
 This is truly the only way to not only get the most accurate estimate for your moving costs but to protect yourself against undue charges from a moving company.
 But don’t forget, it’s also a good opportunity for the moving company to get their arms around the task at hand and plan for an efficient move.

 - Are there any discounts available?
 It’s like the old saying goes, you miss 100% of the shots you don’t take and as mentioned before, leveraging moving estimates from other companies could also secure you a better rate.
 There’s no need to throw lower prices in anyone’s face but having a negotiation chip in your pocket is never a bad thing.

 - What is the time frame for completion?
 You have a busy life, and timing is everything.
 Asking your selected moving company how long it will take them to complete the job of your move is the last box to check.
-Pricing is no doubt the primary aspect of choosing a moving company but don’t compromise your move date for a better price.
+Pricing is no doubt the primary aspect of choosing a moving company but doesn’t compromise your move date for a better price.